Vision and Values

 - Working together in a positive partnership with parents, church and governors to develop a strong sense of community and pride, with a “family feel” to the school.

 We seek to explore the meanings of the core values and their significance through daily acts of Collective Worship.
-The gifts of friendship, trust, hope, forgiveness, compassion and peace are the values we want our children to leave with.
+The gifts of courage, trust, hope, forgiveness, love and thankfulness are the values we want our children to leave with.
 Whilst these gifts are inclusive of human values, we try to anchor them into the Christian faith by relating them to the Bible through stories and readings.

 We attend services at St. Michael’s and All Angels Church at the beginning of every term and to celebrate Harvest, Remembrance, Christmas, Easter and our Leavers' service, at the end of the school year.
 Families are welcome to join us for these occasions.